OUR PROGRAMS

 CIPA’s Rising Producer Fellowship launched in 2022 with an inaugural theme: Imagining New Models.

 The Fellowship takes place from January to November 2022 and supports three producers at a critical professional moment by equipping them with financial, procedural, and interpersonal resources to better establish their careers.
-CIPA’s Rising Producer Fellows for 2022 are Courtney Ozaki, Raven Cassell, and Ray Jordan Achan
+CIPA’s Rising Producer Fellows for 2022 included Courtney Ozaki, Raven Cassell, and Ray Jordan Achan.

 CIPA members Sophie Blumberg, Chelsea Goding, and Cynthia J. Tong designed the Fellowship based on CIPA’s mission.
 Each participant receives direct funding of up to $3,000 to cover strategic professional expenses, mentorship opportunities, and professional development sessions.